MCreator/MCreator/plugins/mcreator-localization/help/default/gui/sprite_display_condition.md

-If condition is specified, this sprite can only be displayed in case the condition passes.
+If the condition is specified, this sprite can only be displayed in case it passes.